sabih-haider1/campus-events/README.md

-# Devops-Assignment
+# Campus Event Management Website

-DevOps Second Assignment 2
+A static website built collaboratively by six members for the DevOps Assignment using GitHub and Docker.